shbz80/Web-Scraping-Data-Pipeline/README.md

 - Complete implementation: the developer inherits from the abstract service provider independent classes to implement service provider dependent classes.
 The included example is the amazon specific classes in amazon_automated_book_review_scraper.py, amazon_automated_book_scraper.py, amazon_book_attribute_scraper.py and amazon_book_review_scraper.py.
 These classes contain only amazon specific implementations.

 ## Future additions:
-- Select sorting criterion of the list of books
+- Add selection of sorting criterion of books
-- CI with automated testing.
-Only CD is implemented now.